Richard S. Fuld Jr.: Lehman Brothers

 Fuld worked for Lehman for nearly 40 years.
 During this time, Fuld witnessed and participated in numerous evolutions within the organization, including its merger with Kuhn, Loeb & Co, its acquisition by American Express, its merger with E.F.
 Hutton and its ultimate spin-off from American Express in 1994, once again as Lehman Brothers.
 Once public, the new company traded under the stock ticker LEH.

 Fuld was the longest-tenured CEO on Wall Street at the time of the 2008 financial crisis.
 Fuld had steered Lehman through the 1997 Asian financial crisis, a period where the firm's share price dropped to $12 in 1998.
 Lehman had a yearly loss of $102 million in 1993, but after Fuld became CEO the firm had 14 straight years of profits, including $4.2 billion in 2007, although in 2008 it reported a Q2 loss of $2.8 billion and filed for bankruptcy later that year.
 Similar to the fall of Barings Bank, this was accomplished by driving up company earnings through excessive leverage and risk.

-Fuld had a succession of "number twos" under him, usually titled as president and chief operating officer.
+Fuld had a succession of "number twos" under him, usually titled as president and chief operating officer (COO).
 T. Christopher Pettit served until November 26, 1996, when he lost a power struggle with his deputies, likely brought about after Pettit had a mistress, which violated Fuld's unwritten rules on marriage and social etiquette.
 This president and COO position would remain vacant until Joseph M. Gregory was appointed president and COO in 2002.
 Bradley Jack and Gregory were appointed co-COOs in 2002, however Jack was demoted to the Office of the chairman in May 2004 and departed in June 2005 with a severance package of $80 million, making Gregory the sole COO and president.
-Along with CFO Erin Callan, Gregory was demoted on June 12, 2008, and replaced by Bart McDade, who would see Lehman through bankruptcy.
+Along with chief financial officer (CFO) Erin Callan, Gregory was demoted on June 12, 2008, and replaced by Bart McDade, who would see Lehman through bankruptcy.

 In 2006, Institutional Investor magazine named Fuld America's top chief executive in the private sector.
 That same year in December, Fuld told The Wall Street Journal, "as long as I am alive this firm will never be sold."

 In March 2008, Fuld appeared in Barron's list of the 30 best CEOs and was dubbed "Mr. Wall Street".

 Overall, Fuld received nearly half a billion dollars in total compensation from 1993 to 2007.
 In 2007, he was paid a total of $22,030,534, which included a base salary of $750,000, a cash bonus of $4,250,000, and stock grants of $16,877,365.
 According to Bloomberg Businessweek, Fuld "famously demanded loyalty of everyone around him and demonstrated his own by keeping much of his wealth tied up in the firm", even buying Lehman shares on margin, according to a friend.